tableau/server-client-python/docs/samples.md

 ## Run the samples

-Each of the samples requires the following arguments:
+Each of the samples accepts the following arguments:

-* `--server`.
-The URL for the Tableau Server that you want to connect to.
+* `--server` (required): The URL for the Tableau Server that you want to connect to.
-* `--username`.
-The user name of the Tableau Server account that you want to use.
-When you run the samples, you are prompted for a password for the user account that you enter.
+* `--site` (optional): The site on the Server that you want to connect to.
+* `--token-name` (required): The name of the personal access token used to sign into the server.
+* `--token-value` (required): The value of the personal access token used to sign into the server.
+* `--logging-level` (optional; `debug`, `info` or `error`): The desired log level.

+To get a `token-name` and `token-value`, you will have to create personal access token first.
+You can follow [Tableau's documentation](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm#create-tokens) to do so.

-Additionally, some of the samples require that you enter other arguments when you run them.
-For more information about the arguments required by a particular sample, run the sample with the `-h` flag to see the help output.
+Some of the samples also require additional arguments.
+For more information about the arguments required by a particular sample, run the sample with the `-h` flag.

 For example, if you run the following command: